Wollongong Coastal Management Program

 Walking and Coffee Group

-by Philip Shore Comans, almost 2 years ago
+by Philip Shore Comans, over 2 years ago

 About 10 years ago I joined a group of ladies (all ladies at that time!) who congregated on our very doorstep at 8am for a 7km walk over Sea Cliff Bridge to the Scarborough Hotel and back.
 Every Monday, Wednesday, Friday and Saturday this intrepid group would set off.
 Rain, hail, East Coast Low or shine, off they would go.